Tonyp85-25/PRN-calculator/README.md

 Provides an arithmetic calculator using this type of notation via a web API based on FASTAPI with two routes:

-- one that returns the result in JSON
+- one that returns the result in JSON (POST, /calculate, body: {expression:string})
-- one that export in a csv file all the calculations made
+- one that export in a csv file all the calculations made (GET, /export)

 ## .env file

-In both production and dev environment, you  will need to create a `.env` file besides at the root of this project.
+In both production and dev environment, you  will need to create a `.env` file at the root of this project.
 You can create one copying `.env.dist` file and filling it with your data.

 ## Development

 - Set up env file
-- Simply use `docker compose up` for the stack with dev dependencies (black and flake8 fo r the backend).
+- Simply use `docker compose up` for the stack with dev dependencies (black and flake8 for the backend).

 ## Production